What is the Medical Cash Plan?

 How do I make a claim?

-To make a claim, simply call us on 074 9161868 for a Claim Form which you will need to complete and return by email (for fast-track processing) or by post (for standard processing).
+To make a claim, simply call us on 074 9161868 for a Claim Form or go to the Literature Library page and print out a copy.
+You will then need to complete and return the form by email (for fast-track processing) or by post (for standard processing).
 We will also require proof that you have made a purchase, or a letter from the hospital, doctor or specialist showing that a medical treatment/service has been used.”

 Coronavirus / COVID-19 update

 How does this policy cover me if I contract the virus?

 The Medical Cash Plan has a range of cash benefits covering against medical expenses for sickness.
 We’ve highlighted some of the benefits of the policy that could help meet some of your medical expenses as a result of COVID-19.
 Please read the information below and if you have any questions, do contact our Customer Services team on firstname.lastname@example.org.
 We’ll be delighted to help you in these challenging times.